BZoennchen/supercollider-book/_sources/chapters/sounddesign/fft.md

 )
 ```

-To process sound SuperCollider has a selection of phase vocoder (PV) unit genertors which are commonly used as in place operators on the [FFT](https://doc.sccode.org/Classes/FFT.html) data.
+To process sound SuperCollider has a selection of phase vocoder (PV) unit generators which are commonly used as in place operators on the [FFT](https://doc.sccode.org/Classes/FFT.html) data.
 SuperCollider [phase vocoder](https://doc.sccode.org/Guides/FFT-Overview.html#PV%20and%20FFT%20UGens%20in%20the%20Standard%20Library) is a technique used in computer music to manipulate blocks of spectral data before reconversion.
 The process of buffering, windowing, conversion, overlap-add, etc.